A Father’s Grief

 Yes, he has grief.
 But his grief isn’t an old friend sitting next to him comfortably on the couch like mine is.
 Rather, for him, it sits in a box on a shelf.
 It’s neatly tucked away on that shelf, and there is probably a pair of shoes in front of it, or maybe two.
 There is dust on the lid, because it doesn’t get opened very often.

 Why would he want to open it, if when he does, sadness and heartache seep out.
-Would-have and should-have beens come out and smack him on the face.
-He should have been talking to his 5 year old son about the World Cup right now.
+He should have been talking to his 5-year-old son about the World Cup right now.
 But alas, there is no 5-year-old son to talk to about the World Cup.
 Why would he want to feel the pain of that particular should-have-been?

 He is aware of the box.
 He knows it sits there.
 But he rarely thinks about it.
 He knows that it has dust and cobwebs on it, which most likely makes the thought of opening it even more scary, because if he were to open it, he’d first have to clear all of that off.